 Expert, Friendly Treatment For The Whole Family

-Our Pelvic Health Physiotherapist, Amy Tinetti, has extensive experience in the management of bladder, bowel and pelvic floor dysfunction in men, women, and children.
+Our Pelvic Health Physiotherapists, Amy Tinetti and Danica Emery have extensive experience in the management of bladder, bowel and pelvic floor dysfunction in men, women, and children.
 This includes the management of incontinence, pelvic organ prolapse and bladder, bowel and pelvic pain and pain with intercourse.

 The pelvic floor muscles in men play an integral role in bladder, bowel and sexual function.
 If your pelvic floor is not working optimally, you may dribble a little after you urinate, you might be getting up all through the night to go to the toilet, you may be struggling with urinary incontinence post-prostatectomy.

 You may suffer constipation, haemorrhoids or perhaps a rectal prolapse.
 You could be experiencing pain in your pelvic region, pain with sex or perhaps erectile dysfunction.